Luodian/Otter/README.md

 Previous [OpenFlamingo](https://github.com/mlfoundations/open_flamingo) was developed with [DistributedDataParallel](https://pytorch.org/docs/stable/nn.html#torch.nn.parallel.DistributedDataParallel) (DDP) on A100 cluster.
 Loading OpenFlamingo-9B to GPU requires **at least 33G GPU memory**, which is only available on A100 GPUs.

-In order to allow more researchers without access to A100 machines to try training OpenFlamingo, we wrap the OpenFlamingo model into a 🤗 huggingface model ([Jinghao](https://king159.github.io/) has submitted a [PR](https://github.com/huggingface/transformers/pull/23063) to the /huggingface/transformers!).
+In order to allow more researchers without access to A100 machines to try training OpenFlamingo, we wrap the OpenFlamingo model into a 🤗 hugging Face model ([Jinghao](https://king159.github.io/) has submitted a [PR](https://github.com/huggingface/transformers/pull/23063) to the /huggingface/transformers!).
 Via `device_map=auto`, the large model is sharded across multiple GPUs when loading and training.
 This can help researchers who do not have access to A100-80G GPUs to achieve similar throughput in training, testing on 4x RTX-3090-24G GPUs, and model deployment on 2x RTX-3090-24G GPUs.
 Specific details are below (may vary depending on the CPU and disk performance, as we conducted training on different machines).

 <div style="text-align:center">
 <img src="https://i.postimg.cc/LsNs55zG/table.png"  width="100%" height="100%">